Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 9:00 AMStretch and fold #2.

-9:30 AMStretch and fold/coil fold #3.
+9:30 AMStretch and fold or coil fold #3.

 Day 3

-AnytimeScore & Bake at 450°F for 30 min covered, 10-15 mins uncovered.
+AnytimeScore and bake at 450°F (230°C) for 30 minutes covered, 10-15 minutes uncovered.

 For the Dough:

 • Water: I use water straight from my faucet.
 I live in the country and have well water; I’ve never had any issues.
-However, I’ve seen others recommend using Spring water.
+However, I’ve seen others recommend using spring water.

 • Active Sourdough Starter: Bubbly and at its peak for baking.
 Related: Is My Sourdough Starter Ready to Bake With?
 How I Can Tell